Lee Byeong-cheon: Life

 Lee Byeong-cheon was born in Wanju County, South Korea on February 11, 1956.
 He was raised in the city of Jeonju and attended Jeonju High School.
-He studied Korean literature at Chonbuk National University and received a master's degree in creative writing at Woosuk University.
+He studied Korean literature at Jeonbuk National University and received a master's degree in creative writing at Woosuk University.

 Lee was a member of Geulnae Literature Club at Jeonju High School alongside Ha Jae-bong and Kim Ik-du, who would later become a well-known poet and literary critic, respectively.
 He also ran away from home as a teenager and lived at the Buddhist temple Beomeosa for some time.

 Lee made his literary debut in 1981 when his poem “Uriui supe noin myeot gaeui deoche gwanhan hwagin” (우리의 숲에 놓인 몇 개의 덫에 관한 확인 A Confirmation on the Several Traps Laid in Our Forest) won the Chosun Ilbo New Writer's Contest in the poetry category.
 He was actively involved in literary societies that self-published magazines such as Siundong (“poetry movement”) and Namminsi (“Poetry of Southerners”).
 In 1982, “Deodeumiui hon” (더듬이의 혼 The Soul of an Antenna) received the Kyunghyang Daily News New Writer's Award, marking the beginning of his career as a fiction writer.
 He graduated Chonbuk National University in 1984 and joined Jeonju Munhwa Broadcasting Corp. as a producer.
 He was appointed the head of the news production department in January 2009, but resigned from his post in July that same year.

 He has taught creative writing at Jeonju University and Woosuk University, and led the Jeonbuk Writers’ association.
 In 2007, he organized a literary festival inviting 72 writers from 47 countries across Asia and Africa.
 He is the current chairman of Honbul Literature and has served as the director of the Jeonbuk Culture and Tourism Foundation since its establishment in 2016.